What is Gendered Ageism?

 - The unemployment rate for older women (65+) rose from 14% to 50% from 2007 to 2013

-Women aged 55 and over will constitute more than one-third of new hires joining the workforce from 2016 to 2026.
+Women aged 55 and over will constitute over one-third of new hires joining the workforce from 2016 to 2026.
 They are in a position to make significant contributions.

 This is what older women bring to the table: